 The David Tilden House at Pequitside Farm in Canton has been a part of our heritage for almost three-hundred years.
 Step back three centuries to the wilderness of Dorchester.
 A young settler from Scituate begins to build a home for his wife in the wilds of the Ponkapoag Praying Indian Plantation, along Pequit Brook.

-Portions of the homestead were built as early as 1709 and the main structure was largely constructed in 1725.
-This historic site still stands on the original tract of land deeded to David Tilden by the Ponkapoag Indians.
+Portions of the homestead were built perhaps as early as 1709 and the main structure was largely constructed in 1725.
+This historic site still stands on the original tract of land deeded to David Tilden by the Ponkapoag Indian Tribe.
 The Tilden House is located in the Canton Corner National Historic District on what is now Pleasant Street.